bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 You just essentially create multiple points of failure that have to be mitigated with some complex sort of alternative solution.
 And as a majority of the people who are not necessarily super technical, but now understand a little bit more and have to give a shit because they have more money, start to sort of really get into this.
 I really think OpVault's going to sell itself.
-It's going to be like, oh, great.
+It's going to be like great.
 I don't have to have 50 pieces of metal around the world.
-You know, like I don't have to trust all the hardware wallets.
+Like I don't have to trust all the hardware wallets.
 I don't have to do this.
 I don't have to do that.
 Like that to me is what helps it sell itself.